 Why Choose TPS for a Brachioplasty?

-By utilizing the latest technology and a personable approach that is second-to-none, Dr. Mulholland and Dr. Bray will be able to ensure that the outcome of the procedure matches the expectations of the patient.
+By utilizing the latest technology and a personable approach that is second-to-none, Dr. Tom Bell will be able to ensure that the outcome of the procedure matches the patient’s expectations.
 Rest assured that, with the Toronto Plastic Surgeons, you’re in safe hands before, during, and after the procedure.

 Arm Lift for Men in Toronto

 Following significant weight loss, it is common for men to be left with loose, drooping arms.
-This can bring about a plethora of frustrating disadvantages, ranging from an unappealing physical profile to a dramatic loss in self-confidence.
+This can bring about many frustrating disadvantages, ranging from an unappealing physical profile to a dramatic loss of self-confidence.
 In addition to the blow to a patient’s youth and vitality, drooping arms can also make it difficult to wear form-fitting clothing or sleeveless shirts.

 Fortunately, a Brachioplasty procedure represents a quick and cost-efficient solution.
 Commonly known as an arm lift, a Brachioplasty refers to a procedure that removes unwanted fat and loose skin (bat wings) from the arms to create a slimmer, more defined appearance.
-By removing excess fat and tightening sagging skin, a Brachioplasty can completely reshape the upper arms, leading to more confidence, more clothing options, and a more desirable profile.
+A Brachioplasty can completely reshape the upper arms by removing excess fat and tightening sagging skin, leading to more confidence, more clothing options, and a more desirable profile.

 A Brachioplasty procedure is intended for both men and women.
 However, the procedure is common in men who have lost a significant amount of weight and who want to achieve a firmer and more sculpted appearance.
-The approach and outcome of the procedure are the same for both men and women, and all patients can expect to leave the Toronto Plastic Surgeons-SpaMedica surgical facilities with toned muscles, reshaped arms, and a revitalized appearance.
+The procedure’s approach and the outcome are the same for both men and women.
+All patients can expect to leave the Toronto Plastic Surgeons-SpaMedica surgical facilities with toned muscles, reshaped arms, and a revitalized appearance.

-Interested in removing excess or loose skin on your upper arms?
+Are you interested in removing excess or loose skin on your upper arms?
 Contact us today to schedule a consultation with the Toronto Plastic Surgeons.
-Dr. Peter Bray and his experienced team will help you determine the best path to successful, long-lasting results.
+Dr. Tom Bell and his experienced team will help you determine the best path to successful, long-lasting results.